nathaliesommer/personal-website/content/authors/admin/_index.md

 highlight_name: false
 ---

 My research applies ecological stoichiometry to scale the consequences of evolution directly from individuals to ecosystems.
 I work on topics ranging from intraspecific variation and plasticity, to the role of predators in ecosystems.
-Driven by my dual interests in individual variation and the ecosystem holism, I also write about ethical frameworks for conservation.
+Driven by my dual interests in individual variation and ecosystem holism, I also write about ethical frameworks for conservation.

 {{< icon name="arrow-circle-down" pack="fas" >}} Download my {{< staticref "media/Sommer_cv.pdf" "newtab" >}}cv{{< /staticref >}}.